ehetherington/libtinylogger/guide/doxygen.md

 It took me a bit to track down what repo provided doxygen.
 I didn't record the procedure I used, but the final results are:

-On my system, 'sudo dnf list | grep doxygen' shows:

 ```
+$ sudo dnf list | grep doxygen
 doxygen.x86_64                                       1:1.8.14-12.el8                                   @codeready-builder-for-rhel-8-x86_64-rpms
 doxygen-doxywizard.x86_64                            1:1.8.14-12.el8                                   @codeready-builder-for-rhel-8-x86_64-rpms
 doxygen-latex.x86_64                                 1:1.8.14-12.el8                                   @codeready-builder-for-rhel-8-x86_64-rpms
 ```
-This shows that I installed the doxygen.x86, doxygen-doxywizard.x86_64, and doxygen-latex.x86_64 packages from the codeready-builder-for-rhel-8-x86_64-rpms repository.
+This shows the doxygen.x86_64, doxygen-doxywizard.x86_64,
+and doxygen-latex.x86_64 packages from the codeready-builder-for-rhel-8-x86_64-rpms repository.

-To skip to the chase, I believe the following command should enable that repo:
+I believe the following command should enable that repo:
 ```
 # subscription-manager repos --enable=codeready-builder-for-rhel-8-x86_64-rpms
 ```